SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

-To effectively train \texttt{SciInstruct} on LLMs, it is essential to convert questions (solutions) from raw text format to LaTeX format.
-However, when using OCR to extract questions, the extracted content may be noisy and pose challenges.
-For instance, results extracted from OCR may be incomplete and unable to be successfully compiled.
-Thus, the objective of this sub-module is to filter out noisy data and produce high-quality instructions, as depicted in the middle of Figure~\ref{fig:SciInstruct}.
-To accomplish this, we create positive and negative samples to train a data classifier.

-\vpara{Data Generation.} We randomly selected a subset of questions from our labeled dataset of 11,553 questions as positive samples.
+Though the above procedures give us the annotated reasoning steps ($R$), not all of them are correct.
+The error can come from two sources: 1) though LLM generates a correct answer, the intermediate reasoning can still be wrong~\citep{DBLP:journals/corr/abs-2307-13702}; 2) the question and ground-truth solutions transformed via Optical character recognition (OCR) may be incomplete and unable to be successfully compiled.
+Therefore, we propose another step to train an instruction-quality classifier and filter out low-quality instructions. \vpara{Quality Data Synthesis.} We randomly selected a subset of questions from our labeled dataset of 11,553 questions as positive samples.
 To generate negative samples, we prompted ChatGLM2-6B, GPT-3.5-turbo-0613, and GPT-4-0613 to provide step-by-step answers to selected questions.
-We filtered inaccurate answers from ChatGLM2-6B and labeled the solutions from GPT-3.5-turbo-0613 and GPT-4-0613 using a formatted prompt method demonstrated in Figure~\ref{fig:gpt-4-labeling}.
+We filtered inaccurate answers from ChatGLM2-6B and labeled the solutions from GPT-3.5-turbo and GPT-4 using a formatted prompt method demonstrated in Figure~\ref{fig:gpt-4-labeling} in Appendix~\ref{ssec: gpt_labeling}.
 These solutions were merged with annotated solutions from the original dataset to train our classifier.
-The composition of the merged dataset is detailed in Table~\ref{tab:classifier_data}.
+The composition of the merged dataset is detailed in Table~\ref{tab:classifier_data} in Appendix~\ref{ssec: data_classifier}.

-\vpara{Data Classifier.} We improved dataset quality by training a linear data classifier based on Table~\ref{tab:classifier_data} using ChatGLM3-6B-Base features.
-Positive samples included accurate answers from GPT-3.5-turbo-0613 and GPT-4-0613 for selected questions, while negative samples were erroneous answers from the same models.
+\vpara{Instruction-quality Classifier.} We improved dataset quality by training an instruction-quality classifier based on Table~\ref{tab:classifier_data} using ChatGLM3-6B-Base features.
+Using these data, we train an instruction-quality classifier via the feature pre-extracted by a ChatGLM3-6B-Base model.
 The classifier outputs a logit ranging from -1 to 1, with higher scores indicating more reliable answers.
 This logit is used to rank and select high-quality data from the noisy dataset.
-Table~\ref{tab:filtering} demonstrates the effectiveness of supervised fine-tuning on both filtered and unfiltered datasets at a 6B scale, showing that models trained on a filtered dataset perform better on average, emphasizing the importance of data quality over quantity for scientific tasks.
+Table~\ref{tab: filtering} demonstrates the effectiveness of supervised fine-tuning on both filtered and unfiltered datasets at a 6B scale, showing that models trained on a filtered dataset perform better.